TUC-ProAut/libRSF/README.md

 After building the library, some applications are provided.
 Usually they corresponding directly to a publication.

 #### ICRA 2019
-These two applications are made for the ICRA 2019 conferece, the corresponding paper is [1].
+These two applications are made for the ICRA 2019 conference, the corresponding paper is [1].
-One can beused for GNSS datasets and calculated a 3D position in the ECEF frame, while the other one is for the 2D UWB ranging dataset.
+One can be used for GNSS datasets and calculated a 3D position in the ECEF frame, while the other one is for the 2D UWB ranging dataset.
 To run them, the following syntax have to be used:

       libRSF/build/applications/ICRA19_GNSS     <input file> <output file> error: <error model>
       libRSF/build/applications/ICRA19_Ranging  <input file> <output file> error: <error model>

-- **\<input file\>** is the dataset you want to process, the format is explained by readmes in the datasets folder
+- **\<input file\>** is the dataset you want to process, the format is explained by readme files in the datasets folder
 - **\<output file\>** is the estimated Trajectory.
 The output file contains several columns that represent timestamps and estimated positions:

       For 3D estimation: